michaeltlombardi/pentola-book/manuscript/03-craft/b-alchemy.md

 |     10    | **Sickening:** The formula is a failure, noxious gases escaping and causing everyone nearby to vomit uncontrollably for 1d6 moments.
 |     11    | **Slippage:** The formula is a failure and drains the alchemist of 1d4 PP as the magical energies fluctuate dangerously.
 |     12    | **Underpowered:** The formula is "successful" but only at magnitude 1.
-|     13    | **Disorienting:** The formula is "successful" but includes a side effect which makes all INT tests hard for the duration.
+|     13    | **Disorienting:** The formula is "successful" but includes a side effect which makes all Flax tests hard for the duration.
 |     14    | **Spillage:** The batch expands beyond its containers, spilling onto everything near by and causing chemical burns (1d6 HP) to everything it touches.
 |     15    | **Shattering:** The batch petrifies everything close, shattering into dangerous shards in 1d4 moments.
 |     16    | **Freezing:** The batch sucks all of the heat from the area nearby, freezing everything solid in 1d6 moments.